davekilian/terracast/docs/architecture.md

 In a Druid-like inverted column store, columns are instead indexed by their values.
 This means each entry is a key-value pair mapping (the value that appears for this column in one or more rows of the table) to (indexes of rows which have this value for this column).
 For example, if an $Addresses$ table had a column $City$, and the $i^{th}$ row had the value $Bellevue$ for $City$, then the $City$ index of the $Addresses$ table would map the value $Bellevue$ to a set of row IDs including $i$, since row $i$ has $City=Bellevue$.
 This scheme is particularly effective when a column value appears in many rows.
 The set of row IDs for a given column is usually stored in a compressed bitmap structure such as Roaring Bitmaps.

 In TerrascaleDB, the column index for a given column is an LSM Tree which maps column values to a set of matching rows.
 For values that only appear in a few rows, the row pointers are stored directly in the tree; for larger row sets, the rows are stored in an external roaring bitmap.
 For each row set, a result count is stored directly in the tree.

-### Write-Ahead, Checkpoint and Merge

-### Garbage Collection

-### Queries and Access Paths

-### Geospatial Indexing

-TODO all we need to say here is that nothing special happens; rows are indexed by primary key, and we don't support geospatial primary keys.
-The interesting part is what we do with columns, which is to compute bounding boxes and store them as overlapping ranges with one dimension per column, with range breakdown to handle overlaps.
-This allows us to index by bounding box by finding overlapping ranges in each column, and taking the set intersection of all row sets to get a set of all items which are near the bounding box.
-The query layer must then do fast-rejects on the 'actual' query bounding boxes and then any detailed join algorithms, which may be accelerated for large sets using spatial structures like kd-trees.

-We don't implement r-trees or anything else.
-It may be worth documenting some of the old ideas I had around geospatial z-ordered octrees which can be managed using an LSM strategy, as something we could consider if we ever found a compelling use case.

 ## Aggregate Analysis